telerik/blazor-docs/components/treeview/data-bind.md

 The following **Example** shows how to define simple binding to match item fields to a model so a tree renders the provided flat data source.

->caption Sample binding on a flat data source
+>caption Sample binding on a flat data source.
+Showcases how to set the properties to match the model.
+With this model, the only field name you must explicitly specify is `ParentIdField`, the others match the defaults.

 @[template](/_contentTemplates/treeview/basic-example.md#basic-example-with-screenshot)

 ### Multiple Level Bindings

 You can define different binding settings for the different levels of nodes in a treeview.
 With this, the children of a node can consume a different field than their parent, and this may make your application more flexible.
+If you use hierarchical data binding, the children can even use a different model from their parent.

 This also allows you to define a different `ItemTemplate` for different levels.